EnoughTea/essentions/README.md

 ### License

 It's MIT.
-We are all standing on the shoulders of giants, so there are few pieces of code from other libraries, all under MIT or Apache license.
+We are all standing on the shoulders of giants, so there are few pieces of code from other libraries (and a giant chunk of code from Cake), all under MIT or Apache license.